cdapio/cdap/cdap-docs/developer-guide/source/index.rst

 .. _under-the-hood: under-the-hood/index.html

-- |under-the-hood|_ Covers **advanced topics on CDAP** that will be of interest to developers who want a deeper dive into CDAP, with presentations on the transaction system, data exploration, streams, and best practices fro CDP development.
+- |under-the-hood|_ Covers **advanced topics on CDAP** that will be of interest to developers who want a deeper dive into CDAP, with presentations on the Transaction System, Data Exploration, Streams, Client Authentication for Secure CDAP Instances, and Best Practices for CDAP development.

 .. |apis| replace:: **API References:**